DenisTome/Lifting-from-the-Deep-release/README.md

 - [OpenCV](http://opencv.org/)

 ## Models

-The architecture extends the one proposed in [Convolutional Pose Machines (CPM)](https://github.com/shihenw/convolutional-pose-machines-release).

 For this demo, CPM's caffe-models trained on the MPI datasets ([link](https://github.com/shihenw/convolutional-pose-machines-release/tree/master/model)) are used for **2D pose estimation**, whereas for **3D pose estimation** our probabilistic 3D pose model is trained on the [Human3.6M dataset](http://vision.imar.ro/human3.6m/description.php).